 While Superior Railing is low-maintenance, there isn’t anything we can do about random dirt and messy substances getting on your products.
-What we can do is offer some advice in cleaning to keep your railing clean.
+What we can do is offer some cleaning advice to keep your railing looking its best.

-Based on the time of year, and the current stakes of the world at large, it seemed an ideal time to relook at our deep dive into cleaning that we released last year.
+Based on the time of year, and the current state of the world, it seemed an ideal time to re-look at our deep dive into cleaning that we released last year.
 Below you will find most of the same material we released last year, with added details regarding the recent Coronavirus outbreak.

-Aluminum railings, columns, and fence by Superior are extremely low-maintenance, but like any other object subjected to the elements, dirt and other unwelcome substances are bound to pile up.
-Because of this factor, it is recommended that you give your railing or columns a nice periodic cleaning.
+Aluminum railings, columns, and fences by Superior are extremely low-maintenance but like any other object subjected to the elements, dirt and other unwelcome substances are bound to pile up.
+Because of this, it is recommended that you give your railing or columns a periodic cleaning.

 It is important to note that with the exception of extremely harsh materials, various forms of unwanted buildup on a railing or column will not deteriorate the structural integrity of the item in any way.
 Cleaning is purely for aesthetical reasons and while recommended it is certainly not a requirement.

 Aluminum railing, especially when close to an ocean or other areas with harsh environments, is subject to buildups of dirt, salt, and other grime.
 To start, gauge how tough the mess will be on your railing by using moderate water pressure to spray down the area.
 Try using a hose nozzle set to a moderate setting.
 Under normal circumstances, if the dirt washed away in the spray then congratulations!
 Put that hose away and relax with the rest of your day.
 Normally, if dirt still remains a little more elbow grease comes into play.
 However, right now we recommend putting in the extra work no matter what…. f you are going to clean, may as well do it all the way!